Resources

 Italy in June

 Summer and the peak season get underway in June.
-But the first few weeks of the month can still be considered shoulder season, so travellers should make the most of this time period to enjoy Italy before the tourists descend in droves.
+However, the first few weeks of the month can still be considered shoulder season, so travellers should make the most of this time period to enjoy Italy before the tourists descend in droves.
 The temperatures pick up in the second half of the month, and this becomes the perfect excuse to head towards the beaches in Sardinia and Amalfi.
 Republic Day, a national holiday, brings in festivities.

 Temperature range to expect: 18 Degrees Celsius to 38 Degrees Celsius